22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

 11. When deleting resource, a confirmation button will appear on your screen when clicking delete, simply press `OK` to carry on.

+12. When viewing resources, clicking on file name will navigate you to site which shows content of resource